lukebertram/tone-goofin/README.md

-# JS Project Boilerplate
+# Tone JS Goofin'
-A starting point for a robust JavaScript project including dev setup with Gulp, Bower, and npm, as well as Jasmine/Karma unit testing, by **Luke Bertram** March 1, 2018.
+A place to mess around with Tone.js and figure out how it works in preparation for my JSDJ capstone project, by **Luke Bertram** March 1, 2018.

 ## Setup Instructions